vojtasvoboda/artillery-docs/docs/faq.md

 Artillery will monitor its own CPU usage and print warnings when that exceeds 80%.

+Artillery is written in [Node.js](https://nodejs.org/en/).
 As a rule of thumb, Node.js processes should never be allowed to go anywhere near max CPU usage.
-At high CPU loads, Node.js event loop will be competing with the V8 garbage collector over CPU time, which will only degrade performance further.
-The impact of that on your tests is inaccurate results - fewer virtual users than requested may be launched, and latency reports will certainly become skewed and measured inaccurately.
+That's due to how Node.js works under the hood.
+At high CPU loads, Node.js event loop will be competing with the V8 garbage collector over CPU time, which will cause further performance degradation.
+The impact of that on your tests is inaccurate results - fewer virtual users than requested may be launched, and latency reports will be skewed as it measurements will be affected by event loop lag.

 #### Common causes